May is Better Speech and Hearing Month!

 And don’t forget to value your own hearing health by monitoring your own listening environments.
 One of the greatest predictors of children’s lifelong behaviors is that of their own parents.
 Model good listening practices for yourself and you’re more than halfway to the goal of protecting your child’s hearing throughout their lifetime.

 It’s never too late to improve your hearing health!
-Schedule a hearing test with us at Akamai Hearing Aids for Better Speech and Hearing Month.
+Schedule a hearing test with us at Akamai Hearing Aids in Hawaii for Better Speech and Hearing Month.